animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 ### <a id="subregions"></a>Subregions

-Spring Data for GemFire supports Sub-Regions, allowing Regions to be arranged in a hierarchical relationship.
+Spring Data for VMware GemFire supports Sub-Regions, allowing Regions to be arranged in a hierarchical relationship.

 For example, GemFire allows for a `/Customer/Address` Region